zifengcheng/zifengcheng.github.io/_pages/about.md

 Main Research Interests
 ======

 I have a broad interest in large language models (LLMs) and natural language processing (NLP).
+Currently, I am primarily focusing on the following aspects:
 * Test-time or training-free algorithm for LLMs

 * Attack and Defense of LLMs